 Tennis Hall of Famer John McEnroe joined ESPN in 2009 for its first-ever coverage of the US Open.
 In 2012 with ESPN’s new exclusivity at Wimbledon, he added that event to his schedule.

 McEnroe was the top ranked singles player in the world from 1981 through 1984 and the top doubles player from 1979 through 1984 and again in 1989.
 He won 77 singles titles in his legendary career, highlighted by seven Grand Slam singles titles, including the US Open four times.
 He also won 10 more major championships in doubles or mixed doubles.
 An avid Davis Cup participant (he holds the record for the most U.S. Davis Cup wins in singles with 41 and in singles and doubles combined, 59), he led the U.S. to five championships and later served as the team’s captain.
 He also won the NCAA singles and team titles while attending Stanford.

 In the 1980 Wimbledon singles final, he lost to Bjorn Borg in an epic battle still considered today to be one of the greatest tennis matches of all time.
 McEnroe defeated Borg at Wimbledon in 1981, for his first of three Wimbledon singles titles.
 He also won the Grand Prix Masters and the WCT Finals that year and was named AP male athlete of the year.

 In February 2006, John returned to play in the ATP Tour tournament in San Jose, California, after an absence of twelve years.
 There he teamed with Jonas Bjorkman to win the tournament bringing his career doubles championships to 78.

-For many years, McEnroe has worked as an analyst for CBS, NBC and USA, and he continues his CBS duties during the US Open.
+For many years, McEnroe worked as an analyst for CBS and USA, and he continues working for NBC at the French Open and the BBC at Wimbledon (where he does double duty, splitting time with ESPN).
 Infamous for his brash on-court behavior and outburts, he has earned a reputation for insightful and outspoken commentary on television.
 He worked for ESPN once previously – the U.S. vs. Croatia in Davis Cup action in March 2005 from Carson, Calif.

 McEnroe has many connections to ESPN and its tennis team: